-A recent storm revealed a leak in the main hatch of our ‘Jane’ (Avida Eyre).
+A recent storm revealed a leak in the main roof hatch of our ‘Jane’ (Avida Eyre).
 Time to investigate.
-Accessing the roof is usually awkward unless one hires a ladder.
+Accessing the RV roof is usually awkward unless one hires a ladder.
 Recently in a Bathurst free camp, we were back-to-back to a Winnie with rear ladder.
 The owner happily let me back up close and I used his ladder to access our roof to fix a crook wire in our Winegard TV aerial.

-Two panels had splashes of bird poop, which I cleaned off in the process of wiping all panels down with a wet cloth.
+Two solar panels had splashes of bird poop, which I cleaned off in the process of wiping all panels down with a wet cloth.
 Even a blob of guano can degrade panel output, which works on each silicone cell in series with other clusters.
 Shading one area impacts on other cells’ performance and a daisy-chain effect occurs.

 To get a nice finish when using silicone sealants, dip your finger into a rich solution of sudsy water (dish-washing liquid is ideal) and wipe smoothly and continuously along the bead.
 When working at heights or actually on the roof, take a small container of such up with you.
-For minor jobs I’ll use a bit of spit on my finger (haven’t died from poisoning yet!).
+For minor jobs, I’ll use a bit of spit on my finger (haven’t died from poisoning yet!).

 For small dabs, don’t apply too much silicone but, using fresh applications of the soapy water, ‘work’ your finger over the daub to mould the final surface smoothly.
 Using this technique and the right colour Sikaflex or silicone, it is possible to rebuild a gouge or deep scrape on a rounded surface.

 On this subject, if using a two-pack filler such as Epoxy or Plasti-Bond to repair a ding in a curve, put only the smallest amount in the gouge or gap.
-When satisfied the quantity is enough, apply clear cello tape around the surface with even pressure.
+When satisfied the quantity is enough, apply clear cello or clear tape around the surface with even pressure.
 You can ‘mould’ it a bit to get the general shape of the surrounds.
 If it is bulging and bumpy, remove the tape, clean up the surrounding area and reapply.
 I’ll use a match (or toothpick) to daub on small quantities of filler at a time until it feels and looks ‘high’ enough with the surrounds.
 Then reapply the clear tape.

 It’s important to let it dry completely (a good day or so should do it).
 Take care removing the tape.
-Since most are sticky gum based, spray some WD40 or the green can SCA Export brand spray as you carefully peel the tape.
+Since most are sticky gum-based, spray some WD40 or the green can SCA Export brand spray as you carefully peel the tape.